 By the spring of 1915, much of Europe was engulfed in The Great War, and much of America was determined to stay out of it and in its growing prosperity.
-Few in either place were concerned with affairs that would lead to the first genocide in the 20th century.
+Few in either place were concerned with affairs that would lead to what some historians consider the first genocide in the 20th century.
 Armenians call it “Medz Yeghern,” or “Great Crime.”
 Before it was over, 1.5 million Armenians were killed, and hundreds of thousands of others were driven from their ancestral homeland.

 The roots of this tragedy reach into the 19th century.
 Armenians, though treated as second-class citizens, were integrated in Ottoman culture, along with other ethnic minorities including Greeks, Assryians, Kurds and Arabs.
 When Sultan Abdul Hamid II took power in 1876, that began to change.
 Abdul Hamid ignored Armenian appeals for political equality.
 He replaced the old model of ethnic diversity with a new state policy of ethnic “purification.”